 He pitched effectively in relief for the A's.
 The Yankees, always looking for a useful veteran to boost their pennant drive, acquired him on August 22, the day after he turned 42, for a player to be named later.
 The deal raised the usual furor about Kansas City serving as an unofficial Yankee farm club; the two teams made many one-sided trades, the most infamous bringing Roger Maris to New York.

 Dickson was traded into his fourth World Series.
-He mopped up in the Yankees' losses in the second and fifth games, yielding two inconsequential runs in four innings, as New York beat the Milwaukee Braves in seven games.
+He mopped up in the Yankees' losses in the second and fourth games, yielding two inconsequential runs in four innings, as New York beat the Milwaukee Braves in seven games.

 The Yankees re-signed him for 1959, but he did not pitch before he was sold back to Kansas City May 9, when rosters were cut to 25 players.
 Dickson said he was happy to go home; his wife Julia had recently undergone surgery, and he wanted to be with her.
 He worked in short relief for the seventh-place A's and served as pitching coach late in the season.
 Kansas City released him in the fall.